davidgilbertson/react-recollect/README.md

 Things that aren't supported:

 - functions (e.g. getters, setters, or other methods)
+- class instances (if this would be useful to you, log an issue and we'll chat)
 - properties defined with `Object.defineProperty()`
 - string properties on arrays, Maps and Sets
 - `RegExp` objects